-(1) A licence commences on the day specified in the licence and remains in force until it is revoked or suspended.
+- (1) A licence commences on the day specified in the licence and remains in force until it is revoked or suspended. - (2) If: - (a) the licence covers therapeutic goods that are exempt under section 18A; and - (b) those goods cease to be exempt under that section before the licence is revoked;

-362 Therapeutic Goods Act 1989 Compilation No. 80 Compilation date: 19/04/2021 Registered: 04/05/2021 the licence ceases to be in force in relation to those goods when those goods cease to be exempt under that section.
+the licence ceases to be in force in relation to those goods when those goods cease to be exempt under that section.